Santiago-Labs/telophasecli/README.md

 +               - "dev"
 ```

-In the above example adding account "Engineer 3" then running: `telophasecli
+In the above example adding account "Engineer 3" then running:
-deploy --account-tag="dev"` in your CDK repository `telophase` will:
+`telophasecli deploy --account-tag=dev` in your CDK repository `telophase` will:
 - provision the new AWS account
 - Apply your CDK stack to all accounts with the tag `dev` in parallel